Skip to main content

 The Duffer Brothers Touch

-I think one of the best things I can say about this show is that I've never been able to guess where the show was going, yet each time a new story-arc is under its belt, I couldn't have imagined it any other way.
+I think one of the best things I can say about this show is that I've never been able to guess where the story was going, yet each time a new story-arc is under its belt, I couldn't have imagined it any other way.
 The synchronicity between the escalations of the plot and the growth of the characters have always been tight.
 Even now I feel only partly equipped to guess at why or how, but I feel like a lot of it has to do with The Duffer Brothers knowing not just what specific boxes they wanted to check off, but what experience they wanted to create.

 I remember as far back as at least 2017, Matt and Ross were saying they knew how the show was going to end, so they were obviously building toward something specific.
 But consider also that characters like Steve or Bob were originally written to be tremendously unlikeable.
 But the showrunners weren't so committed to their original plan that they weren't willing to pivot when they saw new opportunities.
 The result was two of the most beloved characters on the show.